open-gpdb/gpdb/gpdb-doc/markdown/install_guide/upgrading.html.md

 An upgrade from Greenplum Database 6.x to a newer 6.x release involves stopping Greenplum Database, updating the Greenplum Database software binaries, and restarting Greenplum Database.
 If you are using Greenplum Database extension packages there are additional requirements.
 See [Prerequisites](#gpdb_prereq) in the previous section.

-1. Log in to your Greenplum Database coordinator host as the Greenplum administrative user:
+1. Log in to your Greenplum Database master host as the Greenplum administrative user:

     ```
     $ su - gpadmin